Question-Answering System Extracts Information on Injection Drug Use from Clinical Notes: Results and Discussion

-\paragraph{Performance for Query Groups:} Based on the information we are interested in extracting from the clinical progress notes, we create nine query groups as shown in Table~\ref{tab:question}.
-The green bars along with the right y-axis in Figure~\ref{fig:error_ans_len} show the sample count for the query groups in the test sets.
-The query group ``existence of IDU'' dominates the datasets, followed by the query group ``drug names''.
-Interestingly we find that the model performs the best on the query group ``visible signs of IDU'' and struggles the most with the group ``active/historical use'' with the lowest exact match score.
-However, for a more fair comparison among the query groups, we need more test samples for the least appearing groups in our test sets.
+\paragraph{Performance for Query Groups:} Based on the information we are interested in extracting from the clinical notes, we create nine query groups as shown in Table~\ref{tab:question}.
+The green bars along with the right y-axis in Figure~\ref{fig:error}d show the sample count (in log scale) for the query groups in the test sets.
+The query group ``active/historical use'' dominates the datasets, followed by the query group ``existence of IDU'' and ``drug names''.
+Interestingly we find that the model performs the best on the query group ``visible signs of IDU'' and ``existence of IDU''.
+Presumably, the query group ``visible signs of IDU'' has an overall higher performance despite having the third lowest sample count in the test sets and fifth lowest sample count in the gold-standard dataset, because the information queried by this query group usually have some consistent terms in them such as ``track marks'' or ``needle track marks'' along with some other limited relevant information, for example, ``fresh track marks on his forearms''.
+We hypothesize that the information extracted by this query group may be easier for the QA model to comprehend.
+However, further evaluation of the QA model is necessary to corroborate this hypothesis.
+Figure \ref{fig:error}d also shows that the QA model struggles the most with the group ``harm reduction interventions''.
+It may happen because ``harm reduction interventions'' has the least number of samples in the gold-standard dataset, possibly causing difficulty for the model to learn from training samples.
+It also has the least number of samples in the test sets to obtain a comprehensive overview of the model's performance.